Have you had a real break this year?

 Only a few leaders ever get to this level, but when they do, it’s powerful for everyone involved.
 Your team is equipped, the strategy and systems are clear, and your leaders are so empowered that things not only run when you’re not there, they grow.

-Disney, Walmart, and even Twitter all grew after their founders died or were fired (Twitter).
+Disney, Walmart, and even Twitter all grew after their founders died, left, or were fired.

 Level Three is hard work, but you can get there.
-The church I founded did, and we’re working on the same for my company now, despite the fact that I want to do this for decades longer (that’s another post for another day.
-Curious?
-I teach a session on the three levels of leadership here.)
+The church I founded did, and we’re working on the same for my company now, despite the fact that I want to do this for decades longer (that’s another post for another day).

 7 Steps That Will Let You Take A Full Month Off Work